tresoldi/multitiers/README.md

 mt = multitiers.MultiTiers(data, left=1, right=2)
 ```

-Other tiers, such as for sound classes and features, are computed on-the-fly
+Other tiers, such as for sound classes and features (including shifted ones),
+are computed on-the-fly
 whenever necessary and cached for future reuse within the object.

 ### Running studies